Lately, I have become acutely sensitive to the amount of time we spend talking about money in our everyday life.

 Talking about money brings nothing to the conversation.
 It elevates no one in any way.
 You either feel richer or smarter, or stupider or poorer and nothing has changed as a result of the conversation.

 Like… the soul, art, culture, music, a book, current events, family problems.
 Money is finite but your soul is limitless, your heart is expandable, your mind can travel galaxies.
 Feel rich and talk about politics, ecology, global warming, human trafficking, sexual assault, education, theatre, film, poetry.
-Feel rich with culture.
+Or feel rich with culture.
 Feel rich with involvement.
 Feel rich with pleasure.

 And that’s when you sit down with your banker or financial advisor, spouse, partner or close friend.
 That’s money talk time.
 A dedicated financial, business conversation.